There are many different ways to serve God. Bethel members are involved in the community in a variety of ways:

 Food Pantry Volunteers for 2013 are needed!
 Please contact Ruth Berkan: 233-8327, or email@example.com.

-This ministry serves young homeless mothers and their children, providing them temporary housing.
+The Hope House ministry serves young homeless mothers and their children, providing them temporary housing.

 Hope House opened its door to families in May 2002 serving mothers and their children.
 Hope House is able to provide approximately 180 days of temporary housing for three families concurrently.
 In order to move into Hope House, families must be enrolled in Early Head Start, a program of the Dane County Parent Council.
 This organization provides daytime staffing as well as wrap-around services which include assistance in adult education, employment, permanent housing search, budgeting and parenting.
 After moving from Hope House to permanent housing, the family continues to receive support in areas of identified need, ultimately providing a more secure start to the young family's life together.